section-engineering-education/engineering-education/content/articles/using-service-classes-to-design-an-authentication-api/index.md

 Here is a video to show how mine worked:

 ![Results](/engineering-education/using-service-classes-to-design-an-authentication-api/resuilts.gif)

 ### Purpose of service classes
 - Service classes are designed to separate a certain operation from the rest of the app and hide its implementation details.
 - Essentially, having a code coupled to a single function makes it difficult and error-prone to make changes.
 In this case, you'll need assistance. **Storage service**, for example, is the name of a new class you've created.
 How it operates internally isn't known to the other classes.
 It's as simple as calling a service's functions to store and get the data.

 ### Conclusion
 Using service classes, you may hide the implementation details of third-party code in your app.
 However, this is especially true if you need to contact an API method multiple times in your codebase.

-In a nutshell, use the API wrapper class to conceal implementation details, include all input and output parameters for API method and design a simple abstract service class to allow changing out another version easily.
+In a nutshell, use the API wrapper class to conceal implementation details, including all input and output parameters for the API method, and design a simple abstract service class to easily change another version.

-Happy coding!
 ### References
 - [Services in Code and how to use them in Flutter](https://www.filledstacks.com/post/services-in-code-and-how-to-use-them-in-flutter/)
 - [Authentication API in flutter](https://codewithandrea.com/articles/designing-an-authentication-service-api/)
 - [Flutter Service Architecture](https://gist.github.com/boformer/29d488534ff312a7cc0238b16f1cd0cc)

+Happy coding!
+---
+Peer Review Contributions by: [Briana Nzivu](/engineering-education/authors/briana-nzivu/)